redlibrarian/redlibrarian.github.io/_posts/2020-05-16-emergence-and-functional-programming.markdown

 take some time occasionally to take a look at your work from outside to see how and why that's happening.
 In many ways over the years I've gone from being comfortable with change to actively craving it.
-The quarantine lockdown has been difficult in that respect, as I'm often looking for something new to learn, or something to modify, tinker with.
+The quarantine lockdown has been difficult in that respect, as I tend to like change.
+All these days of the same structure and pattern is hard to take.
 Perhaps that's why I've embraced FP over the determinism of OO; I'm not someone who likes to do a lot of up-front design - I'd rather dive in and let the end result emerge from the work itself.